Dyspraxia vs. apraxia of speech

 Learning typing can also be helpful because it allows a child to express more complex ideas in writing when speech is not available.

 Any activities that enable kids to develop a positive self-image and build confidence in their abilities are helpful.
-Confidence is key but so is motivation and providing children with the encouragement they need to succeed.

 What’s the difference between dyspraxia and related motor skills conditions